top of page

 WE REJECT the assertions that young children benefit more from social studies focusing on their own time and place than from study of the past, and that all cultures and peoples are equally worthy of our study.
 We also reject the assertion that memorization of geographical locations is too difficult or meaningless for children.

-6th-8th curriculum: Students continue to repeat the three-year cycle of Ancient, Medieval, and Modern history, studying these periods in greater detail through reading primary sources.
-This course of study reviews and expands on the history learned in the lower grades, but also engages students’ blossoming capacity for critical thought.
+6th-11th Curriculum: Students begin the three-year cycle of Ancient, Medieval, and Modern history, studying these periods in greater detail through reading primary sources.
 Students confront such timeless questions as: Why have civilizations risen and fallen?
 How have religion, philosophy, literature, geography, technology, and other factors affected civilizations?
 What is our Christian response as heirs of this heritage?

 Science